Dawoud-Husain/Swift--Chat/README.md

 # Swift--Chat

-About This Application: In this day of age, the need for a multiplatform chat application is paramount for a standardized and accessible means of communication.
+In this day of age, the need for a multiplatform chat application is paramount for a standardized and accessible means of communication.
 Hence this web application is designed to provide users with access to a chatboard accessible with any modern day brower, for both mobile and PC.

 Backend web technologies used: Python Flask, SQLite Frontend web technologies used: HTML, CSS, jQuery, and JavaScript